sdobber/MeetupGenieDemo.jl/README.md

 * [Ant Design Mobile Components](https://mobile.ant.design/components/button) - similar to the previous framework, but with mobile devices as target.
 * [SQL Tutorial](https://www.w3schools.com/sql/) - rather slow paced, but when finished, one has a good grasp of the concepts.
 * Database Migrations: [Wiki entry](https://en.wikipedia.org/wiki/Schema_migration), [Article from one of the inventors of the concept](https://martinfowler.com/articles/evodb.html).

+## Errata & Deprecations

+The code used in the repository is based on React 16 and Ant Design 4.18.
+Some deprecations occured in the meantime:
+* With React 18, the mounting of the overall `App` component happens in a new way.
+See commit `e40a8f4` and the [React documentation](https://reactjs.org/blog/2022/03/08/react-18-upgrade-guide.html#updates-to-client-rendering-apis).
+* Ant Design uses another syntax for menu items - see the [upgrade notes](https://ant.design/components/menu/#Usage-upgrade-after-4.20.0).